jasonsikes/QLogo/qlogo/controller/README.md

 Since the process for user interaction is different for a GUI application, the `LogoControllerGUI` class uses a separate thread to wait for user input and a message queue to handle the input events.

 The `TextStream` class is used to read text from any kind of text stream.
 It provides methods to read lists, lines, words, and characters from the stream, as well as handling special cases like escaped characters and vertical bars.

-## License

-QLogo is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-QLogo is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with QLogo.
-If not, see <http://www.gnu.org/licenses/>.